OpsMx/standard-isd-gitops/upgrade/README.md

 7. **If ISD Namespace is different from "opsmx-isd"**: Edit serviceaccount.yaml and edit "namespace:" to update it to the ISD namespace (e.g.oes)
 8. Update values.yaml:

+   - Set `autoInstallSampleApps` to false
    - (Optional) Refer to [this](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit) document if you want to enable the new Insights pages (Pipeline Insights and User Insights) added to ISD.
    - **DB Upgrade**:

-       Upgrade from ISD 4.0.4.2 to 2024.06.00 involves DB changes so, dbmigration flag in values.yaml should be set to true
+       Set the dbmigration enabled flag to
+	   - true, if you are upgrading ISD from a version older than 4.0.4.1 (e.g. 4.0.3.1)
+	   - false, if you are upgrading ISD from 4.0.4.1 or a newer version If dbmigration enaled is set to true, set the dbmigration versionFrom property to the ISD version in numeric (e.g. 4.0.3.1 or 4.0.4.2 or 4.0.4.3 ) you are currently running.

+	   Sample configuration for upgrade from ISD 4.0.3.1
        ```
        dbmigration:
+         enable: true
+         versionFrom: 4.0.3.1 ## We need to update this flag if we want to run migration from other ISD versions.
+For eg: versionFrom: 4.0.3.1
+       ```

+       Sample configuration for upgrade from ISD 4.0.4.2
+       ```
+       dbmigration:
          enable: false
          versionFrom: 4.0.4.2 ## We need to update this flag if we want to run migration from other ISD versions.
-For eg: versionFrom: 4.0.4.2
+For eg: versionFrom: 4.0.3.1
        ```
 9. Push changes to git: `git add -A; git commit -m "Upgrade related changes"; git push`
 10. `kubectl -n opsmx-isd apply -f upgrade-inputcm.yaml`
 11. `kubectl patch configmap/upgrade-inputcm --type merge -p '{"data":{"release":"isd"}}' -n opsmx-isd` # Default release name is "isd".